eBay/restcommander/README.md

 Commander is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client as a service with aggregated response and regular expression based string extraction.
 It is in Java (with AKKA and Play Framework).

 So what can Commander do?
 It speaks HTTP at scale, thus is powerful with [many use cases](http://www.restcommander.com/usecase.html).
-Here are some basic ones for automation on managing and monitoring tens of thousands web servers (See [Sample Code](http://www.restcommander.com/monitoring-sample.html))
+Here are some basic ones for automation on managing and monitoring tens of thousands web servers (See [Sample Code](http://www.restcommander.com/monitoring-sample.html)).
+Commander itself is also ¡°as a service¡±: with its powerful REST API, you can define ad-hoc target servers, an HTTP request template, variable replacement, and a regular expression all in a single call.

 Whenever comes to sending multiple HTTP requests in parallel, federated data aggregation or scalable task executions on HTTP, **Think Commander First**.